Vector tiles with PostGIS, PHP and OpenLayers

 How to Install the CnCNet Client on Linux

 If you want to play the classic Games Red Alert 2 and Red Alert Yuri’s Revenge with multiplayer support on Linux (or other old Command and Conquer Games), you need to download and install the CnCNet Client.
-Here are the instructions on how to get CnCNet 5 working under Linux using Wine.
+Here are the instructions on how to get CnCNet 5 working under Linux using Wine and winetricks.

 Continue reading “How to Install the CnCNet Client on Linux”